What does it mean to clock in?

 - Enable GPS or geofencing for remote and multi-location teams

-- Set rules to prevent early clock-ins and control labor costs
+- Set rules to prevent early clock ins and control labor costs

-- Get real-time alerts for late arrivals or missed clock-ins
+- Get real-time alerts for late arrivals or missed clock ins

-With Homebase, you can ensure accurate attendance tracking, prevent time theft, and keep payroll compliant with labor laws.
+Sign up for Homebase today to ensure accurate attendance tracking, prevent time theft, and keep payroll compliant with labor laws.